jaabberwocky/kafka-python-example/README.md

 ## What is Kafka?

 Kafka is a distributed messaging system.
+It is at the core of many production systems in places such as Uber and LinkedIn (who created Kafka).

 The architecture is a publish-subscribe model, where **consumers** read messages from **topics** that they have subscribed, where the messages are sent by **producers**.

 Common use-cases: